dotnet/AspNetDocs/aspnet/web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications.md

 ## Example HTTP 405 error

-The following example HTTP request and response illustrate a situation where an HTTP client is attempting to PUT value to a Web API application on a web server, and the server returns an HTTP error which states that the PUT method is not allowed:
+The following example HTTP request and response illustrate a situation where an HTTP client is attempting to PUT value to a Web API app on a web server, and the server returns an HTTP error which states that the PUT method is not allowed:

 HTTP Request: